appgardenstudios/hyaline/www/content/docs/explanation/extract-change.md

 ![Extract Changed Documentation](_img/extract-change-documentation.svg)

-TODO explanation of the image
+Documentation extraction operates the same way as code extraction (See **Extracting Changed Code** above).

-TODO link to data set documentation
+For more details on the schema of the change data set please see the [data set reference](../reference/data-set.md).

 # Extracting Metadata
 Hyaline also supports extracting additional metadata and context about the change, such as any pull request or issue information available.